You Don't Get Me High Anymore: Cover versions

 In October 2016, Canadian punk rock band PUP performed a cover of the track on Triple J radio in Australia.
 On November 18, 2016, Canadian rock band Three Days Grace released their cover of the song as a digital single.
 Drummer Neil Sanderson explained why they chose to cover the song in an interview with Loudwire stating, "Brad started playing the bass line to this Phantogram song.
 We'd been talking the day before about how much we liked 'You Don't Get Me High Anymore'...
 [I'm] pretty sure we kept the second or third take, once we learned the arrangement on the fly.
 We love recording spur of the moment things like this.
 We think it turned out pretty cool so we decided to share it."
 In 2019, American singer-songwriter Billie Eilish performed a cover of the song for BBC Radio 1 at Maida Vale Studios.
-In 2020, American artist Molly Tuttle included a version on her covers album But I'd Rather Be with You.
+In 2021, American artist Molly Tuttle included a version on her covers EP But I'd Rather Be with You, Too.